History of Bangladesh (1971–present): Bangladesh Krishak Sramik Awami League (BAKSAL)

-According to Abdur Razzaq, the 1974 famine profoundly affected Mujib's views on governance, while political unrest gave rise to increasing violence.
-During the famine, 70,000 people were reported as dead (Note: Reports vary).
+According to Abdur Razzaq, the 1974 famine profoundly affected Rahman's views on governance, while political unrest gave rise to increasing violence.
+During the famine, 70,000 people were reported as dead with varying numbers on the death count.
 In response, he began increasing his powers.
-On 25 January 1975, Mujib declared a state of emergency and his political supporters approved a constitutional amendment banning all opposition political parties.
-Mujib assumed presidency and was given extraordinary powers.
+On 25 January 1975, Rahman declared a state of emergency, and his political supporters approved a constitutional amendment banning all opposition political parties.
+Rahman assumed the presidency and was given extraordinary powers.
 His political supporters amalgamated to form the only legalised political party, the Bangladesh Krishak Sramik Awami League, commonly known by its initials—BAKSAL.
-The party identified itself with the rural masses, farmers and labourers and took control of government machinery.
+The party identified itself with the rural masses, farmers, and labourers, and took control of government machinery.
 It also launched major socialist programmes.
-Using government forces and a militia of supporters called the Jatiya Rakkhi Bahini, Mujib clamped down on any opposition to him.
-The militia known as Rakkhi Bahini and police were accused of torturing suspects and political killings.
-While retaining support from many segments of the population, Mujib evoked anger among veterans of the 1971 war for what was seen as a betrayal of the causes of democracy and civil rights.
+Using government forces and the Rakkhi Bahini, Rahman suppressed any opposition to him.
+The Rakkhi Bahini and the police were accused of torturing suspects and political killings.
+While retaining support from many segments of the population, veterans of the 1971 war criticised Rahman for what was seen as a 'betrayal' of the causes of democracy and civil rights.

 Assassination of Sheikh Mujibur Rahman and aftermath

-On 15 August 1975, a group of junior army officers invaded the presidential residence with tanks and killed Mujib, his family and personal staff.
+On 15 August 1975, a group of junior army officers stormed the presidential residence with tanks and killed Rahman, his family, and his personal staff.
 Only his daughters, Sheikh Hasina and Sheikh Rehana, who were in West Germany, escaped.
-They were temporarily banned from returning to Bangladesh.
-The coup was planned by disgruntled Awami League colleagues and military officers, which included Mujib's colleague and former confidanté Khondaker Mostaq Ahmad, who became his immediate successor.
-There was intense speculation in the media accusing the US Central Intelligence Agency of having instigated the plot.
-Lawrence Lifschultz has alleged that the CIA was involved in the coup and assassination, basing his assumption on the then US ambassador in Dhaka Eugene Booster.
+They were temporarily exiled from Bangladesh.
+The coup was planned by angered Awami League colleagues and military officers, which included Rahman's colleague and former confidant Khondaker Mostaq Ahmad, who became his immediate successor.
+There was speculation by journalist Lawrence Lifschultz, who accused the US Central Intelligence Agency of having instigated the plot.
+He alleged that the CIA was involved in the coup and assassination, relying on testimony from the then US ambassador in Dhaka, Eugene Boster.

-Mujib's death plunged the nation into many years of political turmoil.
-The coup leaders were soon overthrown and a series of counter-coups and political assassinations paralysed the country.
-Order was largely restored after a coup in 1977 gave control to the army chief Ziaur Rahman.
-Declaring himself President in 1978, Ziaur Rahman signed the Indemnity Ordinance, giving immunity from prosecution to the men who plotted Mujib's assassination and overthrow.
+Rahman's death caused the nation to go into many years of political violence.
+The coup leaders were soon overthrown, and a series of counter-coups and political assassinations led to a period of turmoil in the country.
+Order was largely restored after a coup in 1977 gave control to the army chief, Ziaur Rahman.
+Declaring himself president in 1978, Ziaur Rahman signed the Indemnity Ordinance, giving immunity from prosecution to the men who plotted Sheikh Mujibur Rahman's assassination and overthrow.